v-maudel/docs-1/docs/standard/serverless-architecture/architecture-approaches/index.md

 ---
 # Architecture approaches

 Understanding existing approaches to architecting enterprise apps helps clarify the role played by serverless.
 There are many approaches and patterns that evolved over decades of software development, and all have their own pros and cons.
 In many cases, the ultimate solution may not involve deciding on a single approach but may integrate several solutions.
 Migration scenarios often involve shifting from one architecture approach to another through a hybrid approach.
+This chapter provides an overview of both logical and physical architecture patterns for enterprise applications.

 > TODO: add relevant contextual links

 ## N-Tier applications

 The N-Tier architecture pattern has existed for many years and simply refers to applications that separate various components of functionality into tiers.
-The most common implementation of this architecture involves:
+The most common implementation of this architecture includes:

 * A presentation tier, for example a web app
 * An API and/or data access tier, such as a REST API
 * A data tier, such as a SQL database

 > TODO: N-Tier diagram

+N-tier solutions have the following characteristics:

+* Projects are typically aligned with tiers
+* Testing may be approached differently by tier
+* Tiers provide layers of abstraction, for example the presentation tier is typically ignorant of the implementation details of the data tier
+* Releases are often managed at the project, and therefore tier, level, so a simple API change may result in a new release of the entire middle tier

 This approach provides several benefits, including: